hafen/stl2/README.md

 Here are some of the features done by Xiaosu Tong:

 - Can pass a custom initial trend component
+- Can pass a custom initial fc.first and fc.second components

 For experimental inference, prediction, and variance reduction at endpoints, see the [operator](http://github.com/hafen/operator) package.